Alban-Peyrat/Find_and_Compare_Records/doc/GUI.md

 In an element with value, text comes from ELEMS_WITH_VAL.ELEM, key is the ELEM attribute as a string

-Add save buttons names must start with `SAVE_` and only them
+Add save buttons names must start with `SAVE_` and only them In the screens definition, the values key contains all environment variables that are present in this screen If there are tabs inside the screens, environment variables specific to a tab should be in the tabs[{nameOfTheTab}] key.

+Tab groups inside a screen must have as a key the screen name + `_TABS`

 All elements in the PROCESSING_CONFIGURATION must have a metadate with the key `class` containging a list of :